 4 PCB Control Actions

 As discussed above, PCBs are introduced to the Spokane River from a number of different source areas, transport pathways, and delivery mechanisms.
 This diversity of sources and pathways requires the application of a diverse range of Control Actions to reduce PCB levels and ultimately attain water quality standards.
-In addition, there are a wide range of PCB Control Actions that have been applied elsewhere for various source areas and pathways, that may or may not be applicable for Spokane.
-Evaluation of PCB Control Actions for inclusion in the Comprehensive Plan was conducted in three steps:

-Definition of the inventory of Control Actions to be evaluated for the Spokane River

-Evaluation of the cost and effectiveness of each PCB Control Action under consideration

-Definition of the specific Control Actions to be included in the Comprehensive Plan
+In the context of the Spokane River Comprehensive Plan, Control Actions are defined consistent with SFEI (2010) as “any activity, technology, process, operational method or measure, or engineered system, which when implemented prevents, controls, removes or reduces pollution.”
+These Control Actions have commonly been referred to as Best Management Practices (BMPs) in other studies.

-The inventory of Control Actions to be evaluated in the Spokane River watershed is described in detail in LimnoTech (2016b), which is included as Appendix C to this Comprehensive Plan.
-The evaluation of the cost and effectiveness of each of PCB Control Actions under consideration is described in detail in LimnoTech (2016e), which is included as is included as Appendix D. The specific Control Actions to be included in the Comprehensive Plan were determined at a SRRTTF workshop help in Spokane on July 27, 2016.
+The specific Control Actions to be included in the Comprehensive Plan were determined at a Task Force workshop help in Spokane on July 27, 2016.
 This section describes how these Control Actions were identified, evaluated, and selected for inclusion in the Comprehensive Plan.
 It is divided into three sub-sections, corresponding to:

 Inventory of Control Actions to be evaluated

 Evaluation of Control Action cost and effectiveness

 Selection of Control Actions for inclusion in the Comprehensive Plan

+In addition, there are a wide range of PCB Control Actions that have been applied elsewhere for various source areas and pathways, that may or may not be applicable for Spokane.

+The inventory of Control Actions to be evaluated in the Spokane River watershed is described in detail in LimnoTech (2016b), which is included as Appendix C to this Comprehensive Plan.
+The evaluation of the cost and effectiveness of each of PCB Control Actions under consideration is described in detail in LimnoTech (2016e), which is included as is included as Appendix D.

 4.1 Inventory of Control Actions to Be Evaluated

 Identification of the universe of Control Actions that have the potential to reduce PCB loading to the Spokane River is a necessary first step in the development of the Comprehensive Plan.
-These Control Actions have commonly been referred to as Best Management Practices (BMPs) in other studies.
-The term Best Management Practice is not being used in the Comprehensive Plan, because it has a specific legal meaning that varies between Washington and Idaho.
-In the context of the Spokane River Comprehensive Plan, Control Actions are defined consistent with SFEI (2010) as “any activity, technology, process, operational method or measure, or engineered system, which when implemented prevents, controls, removes or reduces pollution.”
 The Control Actions identified for consideration in the Comprehensive Plan were obtained from several sources:

 BMP Toolbox for the San Francisco Bay Area (SFEI, 2010)